vipulnaik/contractwork/succession-plan.md

 The contractwork repository includes important payment information regarding the contract work done, and there is value in preserving this information.
-It is up to Vipul Naik's digital successor whether to manage thhe recording of further updates, including the execution of the exit options or continuation options, within this repository (by transfering ownership and then pushing commits) or through other means.
+It is up to Vipul Naik's digital successor whether to manage the recording of further updates, including the execution of the exit options or continuation options, within this repository (by transfering ownership and then pushing commits) or through other means.